Who This Guide Is For

 - Read API Authentication & Headers for signing rules, pagination, and error handling specifics.

-- Deep dive into Programme Entities to understand mirrors, user accounts, cards, and revenue wallets.
+- Deep dive into Programme Entities to understand accounts, user wallets, cards, and revenue wallets.

 - Walk through User Lifecycle & Control Flows once you decide to layer on user management.